Despite what many think, digital signatures and electronic signatures are different things, and they perform different functions.

 Electronic signatures can be created in lots of ways, and you can find guides to each approach below:

-However, the best and most efficient way to create an electronic signature is by using electronic signature software.
-DocuSign is one popular example of an eSigning solution used to sign contracts online.
+The best and most efficient way to create an electronic signature is by using electronic signature software, like DocuSign, which helps businesses effortlessly manage electronic and digital signatures.
 However, there are plenty of alternatives to DocuSign that might suit your business better in terms of budget and functionality.

 What is a digital signature?